 2) Risk Free Rate Of Return Times A Multiple.
 The risk free rate of return is the 10-year bond yield, which changes every single day.
 You need to figure out a reasonable multiple on that bond yield because you are guaranteed to return the yield if you put all your money into Treasuries.

 What rate of return over the risk free rate (equity risk premium) do you require?
-My simple formula is to take the latest 10-year bond yield and multiply the figure by 3 or 4.
+My simple formula is to take the latest 10-year bond yield and multiply the figure by 2-to-4.

 3) Sector Specific Exchange Traded Funds (ETFs).
 If you work in the real estate industry and invest in REITs and homebuilders, then you should consider benchmarking your financial performance to a homebuilder ETF such as ITB, XHB, or PKB.